 Are the vegetables raw before dehydration?

 Some yes, some no. The principle that guides us is, "how would we most like to eat the vegetable, and when does it look and taste the best?"
 For example, tomatoes are often eaten raw, so we slice and dehydrate them without any cooking.
 In contrast, kale has various anti-nutrients that are best "cooked out."
 In addition, it tastes best lightly cooked, looks the most green then and is probably the most nutritious when briefly cooked, so this is how we prepare kale (and most greens) before dehydrating.
 Leeks are raw, pumpkins and squash are baked, carrots are blanched, etc. — just as most of you would prepare these vegetables at home.

 Do you ship internationally?
 And how do you get free shipping?

 As of now, we don't.
 We hope to reinstate this option when we have the capacity to do so.
 Any purchase over $125 qualifies for free shipping.

 Why are your products shipped from Illinois if you're in Northern California?

 We have approached practically every fulfillment center in California about shipping our products.
 However, we're too small for them but too big to handle fulfillment ourselves.
 We had to look outside of the Bay Area and California to find a company that had the flexibility to work with us.
-Hopefully, in the future, our products will be carried in some Northern California shops or markets.
+Also, because our customers live throughout the United States, it makes sense to have a centrally located fulfillment center.